Exploring Neural Network Surrogates for High-Order Mesh-Free Interpolants: Introduction

 In the context of the numerical solution of partial differential equations (PDEs), mesh-free methods are those that require no information on connections between collocation points, allowing for collocation points to be distributed in a disordered/unstructured manner through the computational domain.
 This is in contrast to mesh-based methods, where the topological connections between discrete computation nodes are used in calculations.
 These meshless collocation points can be placed to satisfy specific criteria, such as resolution requirements and geometric boundaries, allowing efficient handling of complex geometries and dynamic problems, addressing limitations commonly encountered in traditional mesh-based methods.

 Developed in the 1970s and originally formulated for astrophysical problems, smoothed particle hydrodynamics (SPH) has been adapted to a broad range of physical systems and is today perhaps the most widely used mesh-free numerical method~\cite{gingold_smoothed_1977,lucy_numerical_1977}.
 In this framework, the continuum domain is represented by a set of (typically) Lagrangian particles, with interactions governed by a smoothing kernel.
 In its standard formulation, SPH exhibited low-order convergence~\cite{Liu2005}.
 This limitation is characteristic of many Lagrangian mesh-free methods~\cite{Lind_review}, which tend to operate at low-order accuracy since high-order approximations often require solution of linear systems.
-Although high-order approximations can be advantageous---achieving comparable accuracy at lower resolutions than low-order approximations typically require---the computational cost becomes prohibitive in Lagrangian frameworks due to the need for frequent solution of linear systems, as the Lagrangian nodes move in time.
+Although high-order approximations can be advantageous---achieving improved accuracy at the same resolution compared to low-order approximations---the computational cost becomes prohibitive in Lagrangian frameworks due to the need for frequent solution of linear systems, as the Lagrangian nodes move in time.

 Nearly 50 years after the introduction of SPH, a plethora of mesh-free methods has emerged.
 The reproducing kernel particle method (RKPM)~\cite{RKPM_liu1995}, generalised finite difference method (GFDM)~\cite{jensen_finite_1972, benito_solving_2007}, the generalised moving least squares (GMLS)~\cite{trask_high-order_2016, trask_compatible_2018,gross_meshfree_2020}, the radial basis-finite difference methods~\cite{FLYER201621}, and the local anisotropic basis function method (LABFM)~\cite{king_high_2020, king_high-order_2022, king_mesh-free_2024} are examples of mesh-free numerical methods that show high-order convergence by solving linear systems to calculate kernels or inter-particle weights.
 For a review of high-order mesh-free methods, we refer the reader to the introduction of ~\cite{king_high_2020}.
 The above methods are typically employed in an Eulerian framework, and to the best of the authors' knowledge, no formally high-order mesh-free methods have been developed and implemented at scale for a large number of degrees of freedom in a Lagrangian framework, due to the prohibitive computational costs.
 This creates a gap between Lagrangian and high-order mesh-free methods, which has motivated the development of computationally cheaper high-order mesh-free methods~\cite{Lind_review}.